saltsthlm/protips/woodyMobTips.md

 2) Try to not interupt eachother.
 In the same manner - let the person finish speaking before interupting someone.

 As an exercise you can try to have the person navigating standing up and then ask others for help.
-This is not the preferred way of working but can be a good little exericse to get us into the feeling
+This is not the preferred way of working but can be a good little exericse to get us into the feeling.

+Another pretty cool way of doing this, that Woody tipped us of is the [Liberating Structures app](http://www.liberatingstructures.com/) which starts you off in conversations on how we are going to work together and might end up in [writing team agreements](https://medium.com/tech-travelstart/an-exercise-for-creating-a-team-working-agreement-8672c0bf862c) to further help you progress.
+These exercises can be run as retrospectives if you want to.

 3) Try to speak on the domain level - not the code level.
 Try to express the problem we are trying to solve without using code terms, before diving into arrays, maps etc.